prabuddhaxdev/Splitr/README.md

 🧠 AI-generated monthly email summaries so you always know where your money went

-Whether you're living with roommates or sharing costs with your partner, SplitBuddy ensures transparency, clarity, and peace of mind.
+Whether you're living with roommates or sharing costs with your partner, Splitr ensures transparency, clarity, and peace of mind.

-Stack: Next.js · Tailwind CSS · React · Convex · Shadcn/ui · Inngest · JavasScript
+Stack: Next.js · Tailwind CSS · Clerk · React · Convex · Shadcn/ui · Inngest · JavasScript